ElegantEngineeringTech/laravel-media/README.md

 -   **`$filesystem`**: An instance of the local filesystem where the file copy is stored.
 -   **`$temporaryDirectory`**: An instance of `TemporaryDirectory` where the file copy is temporarily stored.

-You don’t need to worry about cleaning up the files, as the `$temporaryDirectory` will be deleted automatically when the process completes.
+You don’t need to worry about cleaning up the files, as the `$temporaryDirectory` will be deleted automatically when the process completes or fails.

-To finalize the conversion, ensure you save it by calling `$media->addConversion` or returning a `MediaConversion` instance at the end of the `handle` method.
+To finalize the conversion, ensure you save it by calling `$media->addConversion` or `$media->replaceConversion` at the end of the `handle` method.

 ### Manually Generate Conversions